 - BTC will be sent to your wallet address

-6 best sites to buy Bitcoin with a credit/debit card
+6 of the best places to buy Bitcoin with a credit/debit card

 These are according to me six of the best sites to use for buying BTC with a card at.